facebookarchive/augmented-traffic-control/README.md

 ### django-atc-demo-ui

 `django-atc-demo-ui` is a simple Web UI to enable/disable traffic shaping.
+The UI is mostly written in [React](http://facebook.github.io/react/)

+### django-atc-profile-storage

+`django-atc-profile-storage` allows saving profiles to DB.
+A typical use case will be to save a list of predefined/often used shaping settings that you want to be able to accessing in just a few clicks/taps.

 ## Developing on ATC